janishahn/pdf-extraction/docs/README.md

 #### How It Works
 1. **Automatic Processing**: When you open/switch to a PDF, the system automatically processes all unchecked image masks
-2. **OCR Analysis**: Each image mask is rendered and processed using PaddleOCR 3.0 to extract text
+2. **OCR Analysis**: Each image mask is rendered and processed using Tesseract OCR to extract text
 3. **Pattern Recognition**: The system searches for option labels in parentheses: `(A)`, `(B)`, `(C)`, `(D)`, `(E)`
 4. **Label Assignment**: Detected labels are automatically assigned to the corresponding masks
 5. **Progress Tracking**: A modal progress dialog shows processing status